wirebits/PicoHID-Scripter/README.md

 1. Download or Clone the Repository.
 2. Open the folder and just double click on `PicoHIDScripter.py` file.
 3. Type the mnemonics in the left window.
-4. Click on `Convert` button to get corresponding circuit python script.
+4. Click on `Convert` button to get corresponding CircuitPython script.
-5. Click on `Copy` button to copy the circuit python script to the clipboard.
+5. Click on `Copy` button to copy the CircuitPython script to the clipboard.
 6. Paste the code in the `code.py` file in the `CIRCUITPY`.
    - Be Careful!
 As it is saved the script start executing.